 Bio-Rad: 2Q Earnings Snapshot

 HERCULES, Calif.
-(AP) _ Bio-Rad Laboratories Inc. (BIO) on Thursday reported second-quarter profit of $966.4 million.
+(AP) _ Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported second-quarter net income of $966.4 million.

-On a per-share basis, the Hercules, California-based company said it had profit of $32.15.
-Earnings, adjusted for non-recurring gains, came to $1.61 per share.
+On a per-share basis, the Hercules, California-based company said it had net income of $32.15.
+Earnings, adjusted for one-time gains and costs, were $1.61 per share.

 The maker of instruments used in biomedical research posted revenue of $536.9 million in the period.

-Bio-Rad shares have increased 45% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $535.60, a climb of 67% in the last 12 months.
+Bio-Rad shares have increased 46% since the beginning of the year.
+The stock has risen 66% in the last 12 months.

 View Comments